khanonjs/khanon.js-tutorials/03-app-workflow/README.md

 # Main menu

-The main menu scene is started from `AppStateMainMenu`, launching `StateMenuLoad`.
+`SceneMainMenu` scene is started from `AppStateMainMenu`, launching `StateMenuLoad`.
 This state doesn't have any setup object, so we can omit it.

 **src/app-states/app-state-main-menu.ts**
 ```